-On the 25 December 2016 German construction workers unearthed a massive WWII British bomb.
+On 25th December 2016 German construction workers unearthed a massive British WWII bomb, CNN has reported.

-In what has become the biggest evacuation for an unexploded bomb (UXB) since the end of the war, the country relocated some 54,000 individuals from more than 32,000 households so that Explosive Ordnance Disposal (EOD) experts could operate within a cordon of 1.5km.
+In what has become the biggest evacuation for an unexploded bomb (UXB) since the end of the war, the country relocated some 54,000 individuals from more than 32,000 households so that Explosive Ordnance Disposal (EOD) experts could operate within a 1.5km cordon.

-German authorities had previously decided to wait until Christmas as there was no immediate danger from the British bomb.
-In Germany, as with many other Christian countries, families hold their main festive celebrations on Christmas eve.
+German authorities had previously decided to wait until Christmas to deal with the item as there was no immediate danger from the British WWII bomb.
+In Germany, as with many other Christian countries, families hold their main festive celebrations on Christmas Eve.